paulle0/keyring_nip/keyring_nip.md

 # Nostr keyring nip

-This nip should propose an event for otherkey/subkey/masterkey-relationships.
+This nip should propose an event for relatedkeys-relationships.

 The keyring events, should have the following format: